umr4nlp/umr-guidelines/guidelines.md

 (s1/ sentence
     :temporal((document-creation-time :depends-on s1t2)
 	      (s1t2 :contained s1t))
-    :modal(AUTH :full-affirmative s1t))
+    :modal(author :full-affirmative s1t))

 ```
 The document-level representation includes a list of **temporal and modal dependencies**, as well as a list of **coreference relations**.
 In this first sentence, the first temporal relation is between *document-creation-time*, a constant that refers to the time when the document is created, and *today*, a concept that can only be correctly interpreted if we know the document-creation-time of the document.
 In this sense, we say that *today* depends on document-creation-time, hence the relation between them is *:depends-on*.
 We will define the set of temporal relations used in UMR in [Part 4-2-2](#part-4-2-2-temporal-relations).
 The second temporal relation is between *today* and *taste-01*, and we say here *taste-01* happened sometime *today* and therefore is _:contained_ in *today*.

 The document-level representation also includes a list of modal dependencies.
-There is only one modal relation in this sentence, and it is between *taste-01* and *AUTH*.
-Like document-creation-time, AUTH is also a constant - it refers to the author of this text as a *conceiver*, or in other words, as the *source* of the modal judgment of certainty about the *taste-01* event, which is indicated by the *:full-affirmative* label.
+There is only one modal relation in this sentence, and it is between *taste-01* and *author*.
+Like document-creation-time, author is also a constant - it refers to the author of this text as a *conceiver*, or in other words, as the *source* of the modal judgment of certainty about the *taste-01* event, which is indicated by the *:full-affirmative* label.

 <span id="1 (2)">1 (2)</span>
 ```